miohtama/Krusovice/README.rst

 This setup gives you local, instant, continuous integration of Javascript unit tests using `JsTestDriver <http://code.google.com/p/js-test-driver/wiki/GettingStarted>`_.
-JSTestDriver is javascript unit test, remote browser controlling and continuous integration framework.
+JSTestDriver is remote browser controlling and continuous integration framework for JSUnit unit tests.

 We use Python `Watchdog <https://github.com/gorakhargosh/watchdog>`_ to monitor Javascript file save events.

 Because Javascript lacks static compile time checks, rigirous unit testing is the only way to tame this bastard of Scheme.
-Especially considering that you have to Microsoft legacy devouring you also.
+Especially considering that you have to Microsoft legacy devouring your code and mind.

 What we will accomplish